TheSLinux-forks/myquartz-scim2uim/README.md

 ## Tables

-Orginally there are two tables `Telex.txt.in` and `VNI.txt.in`.
+Originally there are two tables `Telex.txt.in` and `VNI.txt.in`.
 We now have a script `telex2vni` to generate the `VNI` table so you can only see one table `Telex.txt.in` in the source tree.